 MünchenerHyp uses specific customer-segment rating systems to evaluate creditworthiness.
 In this context, customers or claims are classified into segments (customer segments).
-The objective of this segmentation is to assign customers with homogeneous risk profiles to appropriate customer segments, which can in turn be assigned to IRBA classes as defined by the supervisory authority.
+The objective of this segmentation is to assign customers with homogeneous risk profiles to appropriate customer segments, which can in turn be assigned to IRBA exposure classes as defined by the supervisory authority.
 In order to determine the rating class, and thus the risk level of positions in the various customer segments, rating systems appropriate to the risk profile are used.
 This guarantees the risk-appropriate and supervision-compliant allocation of requirements to customer segments, rating systems and legal supervision-related exposure categories.
 In order to express the close relationship between customer segments and rating systems, customer segments and rating systems share the same names at MünchenerHyp.
 Guidelines for customer segmentation and ratings application are established in corresponding operating instructions and implemented in the relevant data processing systems.

 In accordance with Art.
 60 of the SolvV (German Solvency Regulation), the rating systems at MünchenerHyp, encompass rating procedures, processes and IT systems.
-A rating procedure processes all of the creditworthiness-related information about a borrower or a claim, using a specific algorithm, and combines it into a creditworthiness evaluation (rating method).
+A rating procedure processes all of the creditworthiness related information about a borrower or a claim, using a specific algorithm, and combines it into a creditworthiness evaluation (rating method).
 These processes are based on the workflows used in the rating system as well as on control and monitoring procedures.
 The IT systems are based on the category and method of data delivery or data-related processing of creditworthiness-related information.
 In this context, MünchenerHyp differentiates between IRBA rating systems and non-IRBA rating systems.
-IRBA rating systems are used to evaluate the creditworthiness of the IRBA exposure categories.
+IRBA rating systems are rating systems that have already received IRBA approval from BaFin and the German Central Bank (Bundesbank).
+These rating systems are used to evaluate the creditworthiness of the IRBA exposure categories.
 Non-IRBA rating systems are systems that are not reported until a later date according to the IRBA implementation plan (partial use, PU), or for which no approval is requested because the ratings-related portfolio is less important for MünchenerHyp (permanent partial use - PPU).
-These rating systems are used to determine the creditworthiness of the KSA portfolio.
+These rating systems are used to determine the creditworthiness of the KSA exposure categories.